Intermediate to advanced level intensive online course with 30h of video instructions.

 Compositing is about extracting and combining images from different sources into a new coherent photo-realistic result.
 At the heart of it is Rotoscoping, Keying, Tracking, Integration and more.
-This course takes each of those classical topics to a deeper level that few other courses reach.
+This course builds strong foundations and takes each of those topics to a level that few other courses reach.

 Watch the Course Intro: